 Peritoneal Surface Malignancies

-See answers to frequently asked questions about cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (HIPEC).
+FAQ about cytoreductive surgery (CRS) and hyperthermic intraperitoneal chemotherapy (HIPEC)